 Introduction to Behavior Driven Development – What is BDD?

 Software or digital product development is undoubtedly one of the most crucial parts of many businesses.
 There are techniques which help to ease the process by breaking up the work into smaller tasks and then deriving a solution.
 During this phase, many teams tend to forget one of the key elements of a successful project, which is to fulfill the specific requirements of a business.

 A business idea can be abstract and thus make it hard to come up with a good solution.
 To overcome such problems, we always start our development process with an idea.
 These ideas represent our main goal and they power up the software development cycle.

-Now in the case of Behavior Driven Development, our first step is to convert the given idea into requirements which come between the outside and inside layer (usually referred to as the intermediate level).
+Now in the case of Behavior Driven Development, our first step is to convert the given idea into requirements that come between the outside and inside layer (usually referred to as the intermediate level).

-For example, if a Business Analyst says that we need to increase our user involvement with the product by a certain factor, our requirement will be to create a service which allows the user to give feedback after logging into the website.
+For example, if a Business Analyst says that we need to increase our user involvement with the product by a certain factor, our requirement will be to create a service that allows the user to give feedback after logging into the website.

 So here we specified 2 requirements:

 Here we also specify the requirements in such a manner that everyone can understand it.
 To accomplish such flexibility we create a story-driven implementation.
-The story acts like a natural language which is understood by everyone and is descriptive with an expected outcome.
+The story acts like a natural language that is understood by everyone and is descriptive with an expected outcome.
 It helps the programmer to understand the real problem.